akaaluhh/course-app/README.md

 # course-app
-Simple Course Selling website made in Vanilla JS with DOM manipulation
+Simple Single Page Course App - A sleek and functional course selling platform built with Vanilla JavaScript, HTML, and CSS.
+Harnesses the power of DOM manipulation for a seamless user experience.